Advance-Technologies-Foundation/repository/README.md

 	{"Number", "New"},
 	{"MinAmount", 10.00m}
 });

+// Create new Model instance
+var model = appDataContext.CreateModel<InvoiceModel>();
+//model.MinAmount - will be equal 10.00m

 // Subscribe to call mock.
 That arrow method will be called every time when call default vaules for that Model. var countOfCalling = 0;